-Welcome and Announcements 1.
+1. Welcome and Announcements

-- The Chairman to welcome members of the public and Councillors and to remind all speakers of the requirement for microphones to be used at all times.

-- At the Chairman's discretion, to announce information on: (b)

-- action in the event of an emergency;

-- mobile phones switched off or to silent;

-- · location of toilets:

-- introduction of members of the meeting.
+- (a) The Mayor to welcome members of the public and Councillors and to invite the Chaplain to address the meeting.
+The Mayor to remind all speakers of the requirement for microphones to be used at all times. - (b) At the Mayor's discretion, to announce information on: - action in the event of an emergency; - mobile phones switched to off or to silent; - location of toilets; - introduction of members of the meeting.